9F Inc. summited its prospectus Thursday, seeking to raise up to $150 million for its initial public offering on Wall Street.

 The company said its revenue in the first quarter reached $179.4 million, up 10 percent from the corresponding period in 2018.
 Revenue from loan facilitation services was $155.4 million in the first quarter, while post-origination services brought in $12.1 million.
 Net income was $73.7 million in the three months through March, soaring 89 percent from a year ago.

-The company said it intends to use the proceeds from its IPO for strengthening its ecosystem, broadening product offerings, investing in research and development, international expansion and general corporate purposes.
-For 9F’s international business strategies, it plans to expand investment in Hong Kong and Southeast Asia, applying for additional licenses overseas.
+The company said it intends to use the proceeds from its IPO for strengthening ecosystem, broadening product offerings, investing in research and development, international expansion and general corporate purposes.
+For 9F’s international business strategies, it plans to expand investment in Hong Kong and Southeast Asia, applying additional licenses overseas.

-Underwriters on the deal are Credit Suisse Securities (USA) LLC, Haitong International Securities Group Ltd. and 9F Primasia Securities Ltd.
+Listed underwriters on the deal are Credit Suisse Securities (USA) LLC, Haitong International Securities Group Ltd. and 9F Primasia Securities Ltd.